-7.2.2 Travelling to and from work: To keep people safe when they travel between locations 7.3 Communications and 4 16 • Transmission of virus through sharing vehicles to and from work • Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} Ensuring that social interaction outside the purpose of the visit is kept to a minimum.
-Ensuring that the company / destination of any visit can provide evidence that they are operating within a COVID-19 safe policy and procedures Person to person contact minimized during any site visit.
+• minimized during any site visit.
 Persons visiting customer / supplier sites consistent to same persons.
 Where workers are required to stay away from their home, centrally log the stay and making sure any overnight accommodation is operating with COVID-19 arrangements to keep people safe - Hygiene /ventilation and social contact considerations.
-Individuals and groups contracting COVID-19 Individuals and groups contracting COVID-19 Walking or cycling to work where possible.
+7.2.2 Travelling to and from work: To keep people safe when they travel between locations 4 4 • Transmission of virus through sharing vehicles to and from work Non vaccinated individuals contracting the Covid-19 virus see Appendix 10} • Individuals and groups contracting COVID-19 • Walking or cycling to work where possible.
 If you are car sharing - Switch ventilation systems on while people are in the vehicle.
 Make sure you set to drawing fresh air in, not recirculating air To improve ventilation, windows can also be opened (partially if it's cold).
-Heating can be left on to keep the vehicle warm travelling side by side or behind other people, rather than facing them, where seating arrangements allow facing away from each other considering seating arrangements allow facing away from each other considering seating arrangements to maximise distance between people in the vehicle asking the driver and passengers to wear a face covering 8 7.3.1 4 4 16 • Workers unaware of Individuals and groups All employees returning to 4 8 Returning to work safety procedures unwittingly not adhering to COVID- 19 safe working requirements contracting COVID-19 site are taken through a briefing on the site requirements and expectations with regards to social distancing, hygiene
+Heating can be left on to keep the vehicle warm travelling side by side or behind other people, rather than facing them, where seating arrangements allow facing away from each other considering seating arrangements to maximise distance between people in the vehicle asking the driver and passengers to wear a face covering All persons sharing a vehicle on a regular basis should consider regular Lateral Flow Testing.
+4 2 8 7.3 Communication 7.3.1 ons an d trai ning 16 • Workers unaware of • Individuals and groups • All employees returning to 4 2 8 Returning to work To make sure all workers understand COVID -19 related safety procedures ' • safety procedures unwittingly not adhering to COVID- 19 safe working requirements contracting COVID-19 • site are taken through a briefing on the site requirements and expectations with regards to social distancing, hygiene and cleaning procedures and protocols relevant to COVID-19 controls in the business Regular communications are undertaken through Toolbox talks / Team Briefs, encouraging feedback and • 2

-Document Control (Uncontrolled When Printed)
+Document Co d)

-Issue No: RA/CV 001-1 Version: 24 Doto 16/09/2021
+Issue No: RA/CV 001-1 Version: 28 Doto 11/01/2022

 Prepared by: M. Pearson Date:

-Position: GHSM Page 14 of 22
+Position: GHSM Page 15 of 25